dan-v4/gpt-4o_captioner/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ORGANIZATION_ID=YOUR_ORG_ID
 2. Start the Electron app by running `npm start` in a terminal.
 3. In the app, upload the images and click "Analyze".
 4. After all the images have been captioned, a "Save Captions" button will appear.
-When clicked, it will save all the captions under the `captions/` folder.
+When clicked, it will save all the captions inside the `captions/` folder.
 Note that the text files will have the same name as the image name.